ennnbeee/AutopilotGroupTagger/README.md

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger.gif)

-### Features
+### 🌟 Features

 Once authenticated select one of the options to start applying Group Tags to your Autopilot Devices:

-- 1️⃣ Update **All Windows Autopilot Devices** with a new Group Tag 💻🖥
+- 💻🖥 Update **All Windows Autopilot Devices** with a new Group Tag
-- 2️⃣ Update Windows Autopilot Devices with **an empty Group Tag** with a new Group Tag 💻❌
+- 💻❌ Update Windows Autopilot Devices with **an empty Group Tag** with a new Group Tag
-- 3️⃣ Update Windows Autopilot Devices with **specific existing Group Tags** with a new Group Tag 💻🏷
+- 💻🏷 Update Windows Autopilot Devices with **specific existing Group Tags** with a new Group Tag
-- 4️⃣ Update **specific manufacturers** of Windows Autopilot Devices with a new Group Tag 💻🏢
+- 💻🏢 Update **specific manufacturers** of Windows Autopilot Devices with a new Group Tag
-- 5️⃣ Update **specific models** of Windows Autopilot Devices with a new Group Tag 💻🏠
+- 💻🏠 Update **specific models** of Windows Autopilot Devices with a new Group Tag
-- 6️⃣ Update **specific interactively selected** Windows Autopilot Devices with a new Group Tag 💻❔
+- 💻❔ Update **specific interactively selected** Windows Autopilot Devices with a new Group Tag
-- 7️⃣ Export Windows Autopilot Device data, and **selectively update** multiple devices with new Group Tags 💻📔
+- 💻📔 Export Windows Autopilot Device data, and **selectively update** multiple devices with new Group Tags
-- 8️⃣ Update Windows Autopilot Devices with **specific Purchase Order** with a new Group Tag 💻💰 **NEW**
+- 💻💰 Update Windows Autopilot Devices with **specific Purchase Orders** with a new Group Tag  **NEW**
-- 🔚 Exit the script before you cause yourself some problems 💻😅
+- 💻😅 Exit the script before you cause yourself some problems

 ## 🎬 Demos

-### 1️⃣ Update All Windows Autopilot Devices with a new Group Tag
+### 1️⃣ Update All Windows Autopilot Devices

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-1.gif)

-### 2️⃣ Update Windows Autopilot Devices with an empty Group Tag with a new Group Tag
+### 2️⃣ Update Windows Autopilot Devices with an empty Group Tag

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-2.gif)

-### 3️⃣ Update Windows Autopilot Devices with specific existing Group Tags with a new Group Tag
+### 3️⃣ Update Windows Autopilot Devices with specific existing Group Tags

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-3.gif)

-### 4️⃣ Update specific manufacturers of Windows Autopilot Devices with a new Group Tag
+### 4️⃣ Update specific manufacturers of Windows Autopilot Devices

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-4.gif)

-### 5️⃣ Update specific models of Windows Autopilot Devices with a new Group Tag
+### 5️⃣ Update specific models of Windows Autopilot Devices

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-5.gif)

-### 6️⃣ Update specific interactively selected Windows Autopilot Devices with a new Group Tag
+### 6️⃣ Update specific interactively selected Windows Autopilot Devices

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-6.gif)

-### 7️⃣ Export Windows Autopilot Device data, and selectively update multiple devices with new Group Tags
+### 7️⃣ Export Windows Autopilot Device data, and selectively update multiple devices

 ![AutoPilotGroupTagger](img/AutopilotGroupTagger-7.gif)

-## 📜 License
+### 8️⃣ Update Windows Autopilot Devices with specific Purchase Orders

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+TBC

 ## 📞 Support